 “It overthrows this 19th-century idea that the Vikings were just raiders and pillagers,” said study co-author Erika Hagelberg, an evolutionary biologist at the University of Oslo in Norway.
 “They established settlements and grew crops, and trade was very, very important.”

-Hagelberg and her colleges compared the mitochondrial DNA, which is inherited from mother to daughter, among 45 Norwegian Viking women who lived during the period 796-1066 CE.
-The resulting data was then compared with DNA from 5,191 present Europeans, as well as with previously analyzed samples from 68 ancient Icelanders.
+Hagelberg and her colleagues compared the mitochondrial DNA, which is inherited from mother to daughter, among 45 Norwegian Viking women who lived during the period 796-1066 CE.
+The resulting data were then compared with DNA from 5,191 present-day Europeans, as well as with previously analyzed samples from 68 ancient Icelanders.

 This comparison showed that Norwegian women are closely related to the present population of Orkney and the Shetland Islands, off Scotland’s north coast.
 The researchers, therefore, concluded that the Vikings must have brought their women when they came to these remote islands.